Azalea: Classification

-Native American azaleas
+North American azaleas

 Disease

 Azalea leafy gall can be particularly destructive to azalea leaves during the early spring.
 Hand picking infected leaves is the recommended method of control.

 They can also be subject to Phytophthora root rot in moist, hot conditions.

 Azaleas share the economically important disease Phytophthora cinnamomi with more than 3000 other plants.

 Pests

 Azaleas share the Azalea lace bug (Stephanitis pyrioides) with many other heath species.
 Shrewsbury & Raupp 2000 find azaleas can be protected from them by companion planting with an overstory above them.

 Cultural significance and symbolism

 In Chinese culture, the azalea is known as "thinking of home bush" (sixiang shu), and is immortalized in the poetry of Du Fu.

 The azalea is also one of the symbols of the city of São Paulo, Brazil.

 Azaleas and rhododendrons were once so infamous for their toxicity that to receive a bouquet of their flowers in a black vase was a well-known death threat.